iztiar/iztiar-mysensors/README.md

     - `mysensors.class.js`: a service feature which acts as the link between MySensors devices and Iztiar

-        `mysensors.class.js` provides a mySensorsClass class which embeds:
+        `mysensors.class.js` provides a mySensors class which embeds:

         - a device reader from USB port or MQTT bus or network host:port
         - a Iztiar reader through a ITcpServer